nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 committee as well as the CCoE.
 The same PM can manage the responsibility across multiple committees if time/resourcing permits.
 In larger organizations the creation of a Project Management Committee would not be out of place.

+In a smaller organization with resource constraints the CCoE might be as small as six people (four committees of one plus the PM and a chairperson.
+A CCoE smaller than this is discouraged as it is likely too daunting and demanding for those resources.

 Commitment and expectations
 ---------------------------